CDAT/cdat.github.io/README.markdown

 To make real use of this package, you will need to create your own templates.

 You can subclass `topbar.j2` or `base.j2` to cover most use cases.
-All of the templates that are provided serve as a starting point and as an examlpe of possible approaches you can use.
+All of the templates that are provided serve as a starting point and as an example of possible approaches you can use.

 ### Adding Content
 Look at all of the `.html` files in the `content` directory for an example of how to begin adding your own content.